Pappy Gunn: World War II

+Later life

 After Japan's surrender in World War II, Gunn turned to rebuilding his Philippine Air Lines.
 The company provided flights across the south Pacific Ocean.

+Death

 Gunn died when his plane crashed in a storm over the Philippines on October 11, 1957.
 There were no survivors.

+Legacy

 Arkansas Aviation Historical Society inducted Gunn into the Arkansas Aviation Hall of Fame in 2008.